MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 ## Initialize XAL

 XAL has two sets of arguments to pass in.
 First is XalPlatformArgs and second is XalInitArgs.
-XalPlatormArgs defines arguments needed in order to display the Sign-In window to your app.
+XalPlatormArgs defines arguments needed in order to display the Sign-In window to your game.
 XalInitArgs defines arguments needed in order to link XAL to your specified game from Partner Center.

 ```cpp